brodieaustin/avalon-novel/index.markdown

 ***

 Her father paced their room, fuming, in his quiet nervous way about the treatment he had just received.
 "This is outrageous," he cried out.
 "Unheard of.
 I have loyally served the king and the king's father before him.
-The king should know not to trifle with someone in my position.
+If he learned anything from his father, the king should know not to trifle with someone in my position.
 I know many things, many secrets.
 A person in my position should be held in esteemed, not degraded like this."

 Tara had never seen her father fume like his, never seen him talk about his status and position in such a a away as to elevate himself above others.
 Yet here he was in this small room in an inn somehwere in the capital city asseting that he was important and needed to be heard and taken seriously.